ixiaopan/blog/content/post/constrained-optimisation.md

 Visually, it can be seen From Figure 2 b) that both the magenta and blue points seem to be the right point we are seeking.
 But in fact, only the bule one is in a lower position.
 And we find that $\nabla_x f(x) $ and $\nabla_x g(x)$ point to the same direction at the blue point.
 Thus, $\alpha$ is positive.

 In theory, if we are at a point where $-\nabla_x f(x)$ points to the feasible region, which is the area defined by $g(x) > 0$, i.e. any value of $x$ inside this region is valid, it means that a point with a smaller value of $f(x)$ could be found in the feasible region.
-But it is contradictory to the assumption that we can only move along the boundary of the region.
+But it contradicts the assumption that we can only move along the boundary of the region.
 In other words, this is not the optimal point.

 If $-\nabla_x f(x)$ at some point points to the exterior of the feasible region, then we are in the right position because the outer of the feasible region is invalid and we cannot move forward any further(we are already on the border of the region).